HAS-Tools-Fall2020/homework-PatJNeri/Submissions/Neri_HW2.md

 This allowed me to see the sporadic increases of flow at some points.
 I did not immediately see a pattern for when they occur, so I more or less stuck with my original method of staying around 220 as an average and then introduced 2 or 3 'spikes' in the data.

+# Grade
+3/3 - Nice job working around the problem.
+We will discuss the path issue you had in class this week.
+Next time also try to add some formatting  to your markdown file.